Skip to content

 3 -1

-It is a simple example showing a class Numbers containing two variables which can be accessed and updated only by instance of the object created.
+It is a simple example showing a class Numbers containing two variables which can be accessed and updated only by instance of the class created.

 Java Class